WebAssembly/WASI/docs/Capabilities.md

 Being already instantiated, the instance already has some capabilities of its own that were granted to it at its own link time.

-Link-time capabilities may also be called *instantiation-time* capabilties, because the linking we're talking about here is the linking that happens as part of instantiation.
+Link-time capabilities may also be called *instantiation-time* capabilities, because the linking we're talking about here is the linking that happens as part of instantiation.